Status

 Since President Joe Biden took office in January 2021, he has taken a series of controversial and unprecedented actions to reshape the leadership of the National Labor Relations Board.
 At the direction of this leadership, the Board has issued several radical rulemakings, memoranda and decisions that threaten businesses and the rights of workers.
 In response, ABC has filed legal challenges and supported legislation to counter the aggressive direction the NLRB has taken.

 Democrats have held a majority on the NLRB since August 2021.
-Together, this Democrat-led NLRB, with General Counsel Abruzzo, has advanced radical changes to federal labor law and overturned many of the commonsense policies adopted during the Trump administration.
+Together, the Democrat-led NLRB and General Counsel Abruzzo have advanced radical changes to federal labor law and overturned many of the commonsense policies adopted during the Trump administration.

 Decisions